 In all cases, we will endeavor to transfer those courses which provide you with the best headstart possible on your chosen Arts & Science degree.

-The Faculty of Arts and Science invites applications for upper-year spaces in the Bachelor of Arts and the Bachelor of Science programs, both at the General and Honours level.
+The Faculty of Arts and Science invites applications for upper-year spaces in the Bachelor of Arts and the Bachelor of Science programs.
 To be considered for full-time admission, upper-year applicants must have a minimum cumulative Grade Point Average (GPA) of 2.6 (high C+).
 Some departments may require higher than a 2.6 GPA.

 More information on how to apply for upper year transfer.